Morse579/CSE_218_118_Fa20_Team_M/README.md

 ### AR
 **Android** users can enter the URL and view the AR scene with Chrome. \
 **iOS** users can enter the URL and view the AR scene with WebXR Viewer(downloaded from App Store).
+2D GUI does not work in WebXR Viewer.

 ### VR
 **PC**: Some browsers(such as Chrome 79) support WebXR.
 Users can view the VR scene and